AaditT/braille/README.md

 ### What I learned
 Through the process of making this project, I learned a lot about creating a library in Python.
 Specifically, I used built-in libaries, arrays, and dictionaries that helped me create my own library.

+# ThirdEye - project code can be found in /ThirdEye/ directory